ansari-khursaid7tr/netraSuite/README.md

 │ 22 │ open  │ ssh    │ OpenSSH 8.2p1      │
 │ 80 │ open  │ http   │ Apache httpd 2.4.41│
 ╰────┴───────┴────────┴────────────────────╯

----

-You're now ready to use NetraSuite to simplify and power-up your network investigations! 🎯